 Lynda.com offers several classes on 3D printing.
 Visit the library’s Research page and use your library card to set up an account and start learning at your own pace.

-Create your own files using a CAD program:
+Find premade files at Thingiverse.com or create your own files using a CAD program: